Thursday, 31 December 2020

 In the second round, I added 1/2 a coffee mug of water and extracted another round of juice.

-After 10-12 minutes, I had added the honey and the sugar.
+After 10-12 minutes, I added the honey and the sugar.
 Use only sugar if you want a vegan version.

 At this stage, we have to continuously stir as we simmer.